GregKeil/Splunk-TA-For-SecOnion-Hunting/README.md

 ### Requirements:
 - **TA For Zeek**
   - https://splunkbase.splunk.com/app/5466
-- **Datamodels Must Be Configured To Your Indexes And Sourcetypes**
+- **Datamodels Must Be Configured To Your Indexes/Sourcetypes & Accelerated **
   - _Does Not Apply When MA-SecOnion Is Utilized w/ Recommended Inputs.conf_

 ### Recommendations: